mroberts1/BOOTSTRA.386/manual/index.md

 So we threw a dart and hit the wall.
 Before we can find the bullseye we apparently need to locate the dart board.

 Luckily there's hundreds of companies a short drive away and a new computer just came on the market, the Compaq "portable".
-Weighing a mere 30 pounds, it can be tossed ... ok, dragged, into the back of my AMC Eagle.
+Weighing a mere 30 pounds, it can be tossed ...
+OK, dragged, into the back of my AMC Eagle.
 Thomas was my wing-man here.
 His binders full of notes and insistence on milking every detail out of someone is exactly what we need for this journey.

 By far the most interesting experience we had was at an Ashton-Tate satellite office in Mountain View.
 It really started like all of our other demos.
 We go through a script of questions, show a variety of features, ask some pointed survey questions and then have a free form discussion.